shiming-chen/DLS-CNN/README.md

 # 1.Line Segmentation
-This process will segment the image to line.
+This process will accurately segment the image to line.
 ## Usage
 ```Console
 mkdir build